 4) Is a Hearing Test Free in Ontario?

-Whether or not your hearing test is covered by OHIP depends on how it is performed.
+Whether or not your hearing test in Toronto is covered by OHIP depends on how it is performed.
 If you book your own test because you wish to have your hearing checked, it’s up to you to pay for it.

 On the other hand, OHIP covers a diagnostic test when it is ordered and performed by an Ear, Nose and Throat (ENT) physician .
 In other words,your family physician would need to refer you to an ENT physician to have the test covered.